 Step 1 – Install Apache

-First of all, Install the Apache web server on your Fedora system.
-The default package repositories contains Apache packages.
+First of all, Install the Apache webserver on your Fedora system.
+The default package repositories contain Apache packages.
 You can directly install them using the following command:

 sudo dnf install httpd httpd-tools mod_ssl

 For this tutorial, I have created an index.html file under the default document root.
 Similarly, you can place your application under the document root of your domain.